watson-developer-cloud/assistant-simple/README.md

 After your app is installed and running, experiment with it to see how it responds.

-The chat interface is on the left, and the JSON that the JavaScript code receives from the Conversation service is on the right.
+The chat interface is on the left, and the JSON that the JavaScript code receives from the Watson Assistant service is on the right.
 Your questions and commands are interpreted using a small set of sample data trained with the following intents:

     turn_on
     turn_off